120401-anu/Hotel-Management-System/README.md

 # Hotel-Management-System
-This website made in HTML &amp; CSS code
+This website is made in HTML &amp; CSS code